 E.J. lives in the Portland Metro area

-and loves reading and writing and making quilts.
-Her first novel
+and loves cats, reading and writing, and making quilts.
+Her

-is a mystery about an amateur sleuth set in Oregon.
-In
+first novel, a mystery about an amateur sleuth set in Oregon

-at work on the second novel in the series.
+in June 2019.
+She's already at work on the second novel in the

 Lori grew up in Oregon, spent

-26 years in Minnesota, and has been back to Portland for nearly
+26 years in Minnesota, and has been back to Portland for over

 a decade now.
 She writes two crime fiction series, romances,